1 / 10

 For bigger savings, pick up a slightly older model.
 Just £10,000 will buy a three-year-old SEAT Ateca S, while an SE can be hunted out for not a great deal more.

 Trim levels and standard equipment

-The SE Technology trim adds navigation to the eight-inch media display as well as DAB radio.
+The SEAT Ateca SE Technology adds navigation to the eight-inch media display as well as DAB radio.
 It also comes with LED head and tail lights, chrome roof rails, chrome window trim and welcome light silhouettes on the door mirrors.